keram79/viper/docs/source/usage/web.rst

  $ tail -f /var/log/uwsgi/app/bottle.log

-And browse to the default port 80 interface of the webserver.
-You should be greeted with the viper webpage.
+and browse to the default port 80 interface of the webserver.
+You should be greeted with the Viper website.

-Setting up SSL and web-based authentication is out of scope for this document, but infromation can be found in the nginx manual and in one of the many tutorials on the web.
+Setting up SSL and web-based authentication is out of scope for this document, but information can be found in the nginx manual and in one of the many tutorials on the web.